Rivastigmine (By mouth)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to rivastigmine, or if you had a skin reaction with the rivastigmine skin patch.

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - It is best to take this medicine with food or milk.

 - Capsule: Swallow the capsule whole.
 Do not crush, break, or chew it.

 - Oral liquid: Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
-You may swallow directly from the syringe or you may mix the medicine with a small glass of water, soda, or cold fruit juice.
+You may swallow the medicine directly from the syringe or mix it with water, soda, or cold fruit juice.
 Stir the mixture well and drink all of it.
-The mixture can be safely stored at room temperature for up to 4 hours.
+The mixture can be stored at room temperature for up to 4 hours.